 “I entered thine house, thou gavest me no water for my feet...
 Thou gavest me no kiss...
 My head with oil thou didst not anoint.”
 Luke 7:44-46.

-Since Jesus placed such great importance on Hospitality, modern Christians who profess to love and follow Jesus should change their Inhospitable behavior toward the gay community.
+Jesus placed great importance on Hospitality and yet, modern Christians who profess to love and follow Jesus repeatedly model Inhospitable behavior toward the gay community.
 If you truly love and follow Jesus, you cannot continue to behave inhospitably toward your gay brothers and lesbian sisters.
 Vicious vituperative wicked language against gays and lesbians is not following Jesus.
 Using the power of government to deny civil rights and human rights to gays and lesbians is not following Jesus.

 3. The Testimony Of The New Testament.